+The general rule is to not reuse a fire blanket once it has been used, but some of them do state that they can be used again.
 How can you be certain that the second hand item your buying is one that can be used again?
 For the price of a cheap lunch, you can be sure that your family is protected, that’s why we always recommend to buy a new fire blanket.

 Fire can kill.
 Whether you are looking for the home fire extinguishers or the latest log burners, trying to save a few pennies could turn out to be a disastrous move in the long term.
 The following are our tips when you are selecting a fire blanket, or any other fire protection equipment: